 In 1993, at the age of 25, Christopher Pyne was elected to the House of Representatives for the seat of Sturt.

-Christopher is the Minister for Education and Training and Leader of the House of Representatives..
+Christopher is the Minister for Industry, Innovation and Science, and Leader of the House of Representatives..

 As Parliamentary Secretary for Health he founded “headspace: the Youth Mental Health Foundation” in July 2006.